NAILS | TIPS

 13. Never cut your cuticles.
 It’s a no-no. this is why listed below.

 14. Only bust out the nippers when you have a hangnail.
 This is the ONLY time you should be reaching for the cuticle nippers.
-"Hangnails are inevitable, even if you use moisturiser often, and unfortunately the only way to get rid of them is to trim them away," she says.
+“Hangnails are inevitable, even if you use a moisturiser often, and unfortunately the only way to get rid of them is to trim them away,” she says.

 15. Never saw your nails back and forth when you file them.
 “Always stroke the file in one direction, otherwise it will tear the tip of your nail and leave it jagged,” Whitehill explains.
 “Filing them incorrectly can also lead to splitting, peeling, and breaking.”

 16. Stay away from hot water.
 “Don’t do your nails and then do the dishes or hop into the shower,” Whitehill says.
 “Hot water is nail polish’s natural-born enemy — it causes the nail bed to expand, forcing the polish to expand with it, typically causing it to crack in the process.”

 17. Use non-acetone nail polish remover whenever possible.
 “Non-acetone isn’t as drying to the nail, so if you have a problem with peeling or dry nails, you’ll want to use this formula, especially if you’re trying to strengthen your nails,” she says.